tywil04/parchment/README.md

 This app currently doesn't follow Tauri's best practices.
 All of the business logic is implemented in the same place as the UI logic, this is bad design and possibly insecure.
 I will be changing this soon.

+This app works on MacOS, Windows and Linux.

 #### Windows 11 Dark Mode
 ![Windows 11 Dark Mode (With Text Wrapping)](/screenshots/win11-dark-wrapped.png)